 Scott A. Wilber – Founder and President

 Scott first contemplated the forerunner of MindEnabled® Technology in 1993 and has been conducting research in the field since then.
 He is a well-established inventor and entrepreneur with 10 US patents including two for the first commercially viable pulse oximeter.
 According to a Wikipedia article accessed in July, 2012, “Because the pulse oximeter is now used in almost all areas of hospital care and related fields, Mr. Wilber’s invention is recognized as one of the ten most valuable medical devices of the 20th century.”
-His other patents cover inventions in the fields of laser gyroscopes, optical character recognition, true random number generators and generation methods, and influence of mind detection, with others pending on MindEnabled® Technology and related fields.
+His other patents cover inventions in the fields of laser gyroscopes, optical character recognition, true random number generators and generation methods, and influence of mind detection, with others pending on MindEnabled® technology, AI and question-answering systems.
 Scott also co-authored several articles published in major scientific journals, such as Physical Review B, Journal of the Electrochemical Society and Inorganic Syntheses.